xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 }

 public class Car implements Vehicle{
-    // we have to provide here concrete implementations for accelerate and decelerate methods declared in the Vehicle interface (ex: Class section)
+    // we have to provide here concrete implementations for accelerate
+    // and decelerate methods declared in the Vehicle interface
+    // see Class section for an example
 }
 ```